tobbbe/authur/README.md

 ```

 ## Subscribe to events
-You can also subscribe to auth state changes in other places:
+You can subscribe to auth state changes anywhere:

 ```javascript
 const unsubscribeFn = auth.onAuthStateChange(status => console.log('auth status changed to:', status));